Mollification of the Fourth Moment of Dirichlet L-functions: Introduction

 For several applications in analytic number theory, we need to evaluate more general moments.
 In this paper, we focus in particular on one, called the twisted fourth moment.
 Let $q>2$ be a prime number, $\ell_1,\ell_2$ be integers such that $(\ell_1,\ell_2)=1$, $(\ell_1\ell_2,q)=1$ and $\ell_i\leqslant L$ with $\log L\asymp \log q$; we define

-As pointed out by Maksym Radziwill, Bob Hough in his paper on the angle of large values of $L$-functions \cite{hough} established a formula for the same moment (see Theorem $4$ and the proof is in the Appendix) by adapting the methof of M.P.
+As pointed out by Maksym Radziwill, Bob Hough in his paper on the angle of large values of L-functions \cite{hough} established a formula for the same moment (see Theorem 4 and the proof is in the Appendix) by adapting the methof of M.P.
 Young.
 Our present approach is different and allows us to deal with not necessarily squarefree integers $\ell_1,\ell_2$ and this is crucial for the application to mollification and further simultaneous non vanishing results.
+Our first result is the following